rich-hart/presentation_notes/pres.md

 * https://github.com/Connexions/cnx-archive/blob/master/search_api_doc.rst

 ## Other Thoughts

-### Strategies For Documentation

-Web pages have to employ scannable text using:
-*  highlighted keywords (hypertext links serve as one form of highlighting; typeface variations and color are others)
-*  meaningful sub-headings (not "clever" ones)
-*  bulleted lists
-*  the inverted pyramid style, starting with the conclusion

 ### Controversial Strategies For Documentation
  * Writing the documentation first will also help you program to an interface, not to an implementation.